About Us

 We Are Guided By:

-The right to life, respect, health free from contamination and genetic manipulation.
+The right to life, respect, and health free from contamination and genetic manipulation.

 Prioritising justice, human dignity and the well-being of the indigenous communities.